Three Came Home: Cast

-The women prisoners were portrayed by Drue Mallory, Carol Savage, Virginia Kelley, Mimi Heyworth and Helen Westcott.
+The women prisoners were portrayed by Drue Mallory, Carol Savage, Virginia Keiley, Mimi Heyworth, Helen Westcott, and Siti Zainab.

 Production

 In March 1949, Showmen's Trade Review reported that Negulesco's contract with 20th Century Fox had been extended for one year and that he would direct the film.
 Olivia de Havilland was being considered for the lead role.
 Nunnally Johnson wrote the screenplay and produced the film.
 Milton R. Krasner provided cinematography for the film.
 Musical score was composed by Hugo Friedhofer.
 Lionel Newman was the film's music director.
 Editing was done by Dorothy Spencer.
 Florence Desmond was filming in Las Vegas when the production company asked her to audition for her role.
 This was her first co-starring with Colbert.
 Alan Marshal was cast in April 1949.
 Kermit Whitfield made his acting debut in the role of a lieutenant commander.
-Shooting started on May 4, 1949 and finished on June 26.
+Shooting started on May 4, 1949, and finished on June 26.
 A second unit filmed locations in Borneo for four weeks.
 After principal photography was complete, Colbert told Negulesco "You know I'm not given to exaggeration so I hope you believe me when I say that working with you has been the most stimulating and happiest experience of my entire career."
 She had broken her back while shooting for one of the violent scenes.
 However, during the final editing process, this particular scene was removed.
 Another scene, showing Colbert's character conversing with a Japanese prison guard was also excised.
 This was the first American film in which Hayakawa spoke his native Japanese language.
 While filming for the concentration camp scenes, Colbert did not apply any makeup.
 For the scenes which involved her crossing a barbed wire, she wore leather panties for her protection.
 She also had to do dieting along with rest of the cast for being thinner.

 20th Century Fox gave the film in a package of 8 to exhibitors, who had the right to cancel out the films not shown.
 Child psychologist and domestic guidance counselor Peter Blos was hired by the studio to help advertise the film.
 Under him, an advertisement was designed in such a manner so as to promote the "family" element in the film's story.
 This advertisement featured in selected publications having a circulation above 30 million.
 The National Legion of Decency rated the film A II.
 An alternate title for the film in France was Captives à Bornéo.
 Response to the previews were positive.
 Colbert did not attend the premiere due to her injury.
 A free screening of the film was organized by Illini Union Student Activities during the Union Movie Week in February 1953.
 Seven Arts Associated included the film in Volume 8 of "Films of the 50s" in 1963.
 After the film's release, Fox Studios listed the set for sale at US$35,000.
 This also included a rubber plantation.